YusseffRuiz/Adaptive_RL/README.md

 Automatic CPG adding into the environment.
 At the moment, CPG must be added into the env class.
 Environments deployed:
-- Ant-v4
 - Humanoid-v4
 - Walker2d-v4

-Implementation must be directly into the RL class.
+-
 Development and Implementation of Hodgkin-Huxley neurons CPG.

 **Upcoming Features**
-- Integration of Trust Region Policy Optimization (TRPO).
+- Integration of Trust Region Policy Optimization (TRPO) and Augmented Random Search (ARS).
 - Enhanced support for discrete action spaces.

 **Credit**

-This repository is based on [Tonic RL](https://github.com/fabiopardo/tonic).
-Based on Tonic RL Library and modified to match current Gymnasium implementation and for MyoSuite development.
+This repository is based on [Tonic RL](https://github.com/fabiopardo/tonic) and inspired by SB3 Based on Tonic RL Library and modified to match current Gymnasium implementation and for MyoSuite development.

 Changes includes:
 - Direct control over learning rates and neuron size.
-- Usage of Sigmoid Linear Unit instead of Relu
 - Simplification of classes.
+- Updated Libraries.